David Thomas

 The office of notary public had its origins in ancient Rome.
 Scribes were public officials whose duties included copying and transcribing official and private documents.
 They acquired technical knowledge and skills and became a profession in their own right.
 Over the centuries, the functions of the scribes became broader and more sophisticated, including that of notarius, a person who took statements in "shorthand" and transcribed them in the form of memoranda or minutes.

 Many Roman institutions, including the office of notary, survived the fall of the Roman Empire.
 There are records of notaries attached to courts of conquered Roman provinces, the Franks and the courts of Charlemagne.
-By the beginning of the 10th century, notaries had become court registrars, recording judicial proceedings and drawing up private deeds.
+By the beginning of the 10th century, notaries had become court registrars, recording judicial proceedings (a notable example of which is The Helmasperger Notarial Instrument of 6 November, 1455) and drawing up private deeds.
 In medieval times, the emperors of Germany and the popes claimed the right to appoint notaries.
 Such appointments contained no territorial restrictions, i.e., notaries could practise their profession anywhere and their work was given universal recognition.

 Notaries were virtually unknown in England until the 13th century.
 In 1279, the Archbishop of Canterbury was authorised by the Pope to appoint notaries.
 Following the English Reformation, Parliament transferred this power to the Crown.
-A Court of Faculties was created, under the Archbishop of Canterbury, to appoint, and exercise disciplinary powers over, notaries.
+The Ecclesiastical Licences Act 1533 ("An Acte for the exonaracion frome exaccions payde to the See of Rome") created a Court of Faculties, under the Archbishop of Canterbury, to appoint, and exercise disciplinary powers over, notaries.
 In 1801, Parliament passed the Public Notaries Act and thereafter the role of notaries was principally the preparation and authentication of instruments to be used abroad.
-The Court of Faculties still appoints notaries in Britain and in other parts of the Commonwealth where relevant local legislation does not exist, e.g., the Australian states of Tasmania, Queensland and Victoria.
+The Court of Faculties still appoints notaries in Britain and in other parts of the Commonwealth where relevant local legislation does not exist.

-The powers and functions of a notary have never been defined by any statute in the common law world.
-The most common function nowadays is the verification of documents intended to take effect in foreign countries.
-This is usually done on the document itself or by a separate notarial certificate attached to the document and by the affixing of the notary's personal seal.
-Other common functions are the authentication of copies of original documents and the taking of affidavits (particularly those to be used in foreign countries).
+The powers and functions of a notary are derived principally from longstanding custom and have never been defined by any statute in the common law world.
+The notary's function, in the broadest sense, is the verification of evidence of human activities.
+This is especially significant when such evidence must be produced in foreign jurisdictions.
+The English Lord Chancellor, Lord Eldon, observed in 1802 that "a Notary Public by the Law of Nations has credit every where" (Hutcheon v Mannington, 31 ER 1327) and this principle is now accepted universally.
+The most common function of a notary nowadays is the verification of documents intended to take effect in foreign jurisdictions.
+This is usually done on the document itself or by a separate notarial certificate attached to the document and by the affixing of the notary's personal seal of office.
+Other common functions are the authentication of copy documents, and the taking of affidavits, to be used in foreign jurisdictions.

 Acknowledgement: Ready, Brooke's Notary (10th ed.), Stevens, 1988